-This document focuses on specific benchmark examples to highlight the performance benefits of the Tuxera exFAT file system software on Linux mobile, embedded and commodity hardware platforms.
-It presents comparisons of three Linux file systems: the FAT32 driver, Tuxera exFAT/U user space driver and Tuxera exFAT kernel driver.
+This document focuses on specific benchmark examples to highlight the performance benefits of the Tuxera exFAT file system software on Linux embedded hardware platforms.
+It presents comparisons of several file systems: the default and native Linux ext4, Linux VFAT, NTFS-3G and Tuxera exFAT, Tuxera NTFS and Tuxera FAT.
 The results apply to any Linux installation including Android.

 Unlike the over 30-year-old MS-DOS FAT, exFAT is a modern, 64-bit, high-performance file system which has scalability and performance built into it by design.
 For instance it uses optimized directory handling to achieve rapid, random file creation, removal and access, it completely optimizes away the need to access the File Allocation Table for contiguous files hereby eliminating disk seeks and CPU processing overheads and it has cluster bitmap to find free clusters rather than having to read the entire File Allocation Table.
 Overall these are increasing file and volume scalability, read and write data streaming performance, and reduce application I/O latency and CPU use.

 However the design of the file system is only one of the two most critical factors of the performance of the file system.
 The other one is the quality of the implementation.
 This is where Tuxera’s engineers excel.
 Tuxera exFAT/U is a user space file system driver meanwhile Tuxera exFAT is a pure kernel module with no user space components which enables to achieve the highest possible performance on Linux today by using fine-tuned kernel caching frameworks, direct access to hardware, eliminating expensive context switches, TLB flushes and paging activity.